AhoyISki/duat/README.md

   been made
 * And many others still being planned

-Additionaly, by choosing Rust as its configuration language, Duat also gains the following features:
+Additionally, by choosing Rust as its configuration language, Duat also gains the following features:

 * Complete type safety